Territorial rout: Arizona State blows out rival Arizona 70-7

 Arizona State has one of the nation’s youngest teams this season and should get nearly everyone back next year, including Daniels.

-Arizona must decide the fate of Sumlin.
+Arizona is looking to add a game next week and must decide the fate of Sumlin.
 He is 9-20 and has not beaten Arizona State in three seasons in the desert, but also has a large buyout.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25